neels14/Sierpinski-Fractals-App/README.md

 # Sierpinski-Fractals-App
-This app gives the user to generate their own choice of a sierpinski fractal using a recursive algorithm.
+This app allows the user to generate their own choice of a sierpinski fractal using a recursive algorithm.